 So, I immediately signed up for training and began trying out the strategies on myself.
 I was amazed to discover that it works!
 Within a surprisingly short time, I was starting to sleep better; and much better within a few weeks.
 Now, when insomnia starts creeping back in, I know exactly what to do.
 It’s true what they say: knowledge is power!

 Naturally I wanted to share what I learned with others who are wasting their lives to insomnia.
 So I completely changed the focus of my counselling practice – and have never looked back.

 I love my job!
-There’s nothing more rewarding than witnessing people – who come to me exhausted and frustrated and feeling hopeless about their ability to sleep – learn how to get better, more restorative sleep and regain their quality of life.
+There’s nothing more rewarding than helping and witnessing people – who come to me exhausted and frustrated and feeling hopeless about their ability to sleep – learn how to get better, more restorative sleep and regain their quality of life.
 I know a better life is possible and feel so passionate about my work.

 I would love to share with you what I learned so that you too can get better sleep.

 I’m a Registered Clinical Counsellor (member of BC Association of Clinical Counsellors) with specialized training in Cognitive Behavioural Therapy for Insomnia and Online Counselling.
 I hold a Master of Arts (MA) degree in Counselling Psychology from UBC (BA in Psychology from SFU).